rjl77/pond-monitoring/ip-camera/README.md

-# Pond Monitoring & Hubitat API Trigger
+# Hubitat Virtual Motion Sensor Trigger

-These two scripts that work to monitor camera activity and trigger a Hubitat virtual motion sensor via API calls.
+These two scripts that work to monitor camera activity and trigger a Hubitat Virtual Motion Sensor via API calls.
 This should work with any off-the-shelf IP camera that can either send an e-mail or ftp a file.
 The first script is a dummy TCP server that can be targeted in place of an SMTP or FTP server.
 The second script monitors any incoming connections to the dummy server (via `tcpdump`) from specified devices and triggers the specified Hubitat device API endpoint (via `curl`).

 ## Dummy TCP Server (Python Script)
 - **Purpose:**